bixlabs/authentication/README.md

 $ make coverage-html
 ```
 * For knowing how are we generating test coverage please check [this](https://blog.golang.org/cover)

+# Storage

+* This project uses an SQLite database as default storage, for now this will be the only storage capability of the project.
+Possibly in the future we will have different ways of providing external storage to the system.

+* We are also using an [ORM](https://gorm.io/) library.

 ## TL;DR How to run/build